Tpichardo/Mini-Tube/README.md

 # Mini-Tube 🎥

-We built a YouTube clone using the YouTube API to display a list of videos based on the user's input.
+We built a small YouTube application using the YouTube API to display a list of videos based on the user's input.
 The user can also select a desired video to watch!
 <br/>
 <br/>
 It's just like YouTube! minus a lot of stuff! 😜